Build Instructions

 your initial working directory contains the source code.
 (For release archives,

-this includes descending into the top level lcm-X.Y.Z
+this includes descending into the top level lcm-X.Y.Z subdirectory.)

 Please note that these instructions refer to the latest release of LCM.
 As the